26th May 2016

 Day 4 Wednesday: Late start, late finish.

-Today I really struggled to get out of bed, this new routine was giving my body a little bit of a shock.
-Luckily I managed to arrive in the car-park at exactly 10am, just in time for the early bird discount – well done me.
+Today I really struggled to get out of bed, luckily I managed to arrive in the car-park at exactly 10am, just in time for the early bird discount – well done me.

 This morning I was really in the zone, working away and getting heaps of shit done…